Tag Archives: Marie Antoinette

 Stancombe Lake and Temple from The Temple

 Among the most romantic examples of a folly is the temple at Stancombe Park in Gloucestershire.
-Although its creator, the reverend David Purnell-Edwards, was newly married and more pointedly a reverend at the time, the temple was an ode to his secret lover.
+Although its creator, the reverend David Purnell-Edwards, was newly married and more pointedly a reverend at the time, the temple was supposedly an ode to his secret lover.
 The legend surrounding its construction is something of an amusing tale.
 Apparently, when Purnell-Edwards married, the dowry he received was as equally generous as the physical proportions of his bride.
 We are left to imagine they didn’t take well together.
 Mismatched personality, sizist attitude, no love lost–well, irrespective of the facts, Purnell-Edwards had a beautiful gyspy on the side and no suitable place to engage in trysts with her.

 His solution?
 Construct a romantic walk around a two acre lake, conceive a series of tunnels too narrow for the wifey to fit through (they measured just over three feet in width), and at the walk’s end, erect a temple outfitted with snuggling quarters and a boudoir.
 The good news is that for £300 a night, the lover’s tryst is all yours to re-enact.
 The bad news, however, is that considering it was once voted the most romantic place in Britain, that re-enactment has been set on repeat for quite some time now.